nikahmadz/central/README.md

 **Central** helps you build websites on **GitHub**.
 You can write your content in Markdown and HTML using any code editor you like.
-When you commit your code to your repository, **GitHub Pages** will build your website from the content of your files.
+When you commit your code to your repository, **[GitHub Pages][github-pages]** will build your website from the content of your files.

+[github-pages]: https://docs.github.com/en/pages "GitHub Pages Documentation"

 ***

-## Get started
+## Getting started

-Create these files on your repository:
+Create these files on your repository. then, activate **GitHub Pages** to publish your website.

 - `index.md`
   ```markdown
   ## {{ site.title }}